ZirixCZ/meetmap/README.md

 > Won third place on the Hradec Králové Hackathon organised by UHK.

+> Won second place on the "HackujStat" Hackathon organized by the NKÚ.

 # FriendsHK
 Application lets you plan trips, share them with friends and have a great time.
 Powered by [Data KHK](https://www.datakhk.cz/).